CAC ON YOUR Mac INSTALL CHECKLIST PAGE

 Step 3b: Look below Mac OS X for: Version 10.X.X.

-Step 4: Verify which exact CAC (ID Card) you have
+Step 4: Figure out which CAC (ID Card) you have

 Look at the back of your ID card (above the black strip) for these card types.
-If you have any other version than the four shown below, you need to visit an ID card office and have it replaced.
-All CACs [other than these four] were supposed to be replaced prior to 1 October 2012.
+If you have any version other than the five shown below, you need to visit an ID card office and have it replaced.
+All CACs [other than these five] were supposed to be replaced prior to 1 October 2012.

 Find out how to flip card over video